jamiedumont/tactically-creative.co.uk/content/casestudy/jakemorrell.md

 My work with Statamic on subsequent projects has also confirmed that Wordpress is no longer a relevant tool for my work.
 I’ve completely fallen for Statamic and other static systems.
-I’ve since updated all of my previous client work to be based on Statamic at zero cost.
+I’ve since updated all of my previous client work to be based on Statamic (at zero cost to my clients).
 Replacing the legacy Wordpress sites from my portfolio was a large time investment for me, but completely worth it.
 All my clients are reporting that they love the new CMS, and it means that I can manage